YutingLi0606/Idempotent-Continual-Learning/README.md

 ### 1.2.
 Training

-Train ResNet18 on S-CIFAR-100 using ER and ER+ID as baseline methods with 500 buffers.
+Train ResNet18 on different datasets using ER and ER+ID with different buffers.
 Run the following command:

 ```bash
 bash run_para_cifar100.sh